When we think about the future of work, we see Black women in the boardroom, starting businesses, and leading the next tech revolution.

 - Genisus Holland

-Girl Ambassador Program - Become A Summer Internship Hiring Partner
+Become A Hiring Partner

 Black women have been historically excluded and exploited by the rules of the American economy.
 Even before the onset of the Covid pandemic, when Black women suffered the most significant unemployment in the United States, they also suffered on-the-job marginalization and suppression.
 On average, Black women and women of color in the United States are paid less than their counterparts.
 As a result, the average woman of color misses out on more than $1,000,000 during her career.
 Gender and racial equality are critical for organizations that want to perform better.